 “All discussions of NWT accuracy will consider John 1:1 where “the Word” is presented as being “a god” (NWT).
 This is said to be necessary to distinguish the Almighty God from a created god, based on the use of “God” with the article and “God” without the article.
 The truth is, “God” with the article reveals Divine personality, whereas “God” without the article presents Divine essence, as standard Greek grammars clearly state.
 Greek grammar shows that when a predicate nominative occurs before the verb (as in the third clause of this verse) it doesn’t take an article.
 If the NWT translators were correct in assuming that “God” without the article should be rendered “a god,” then they violated their own fabricated “rule” in verses 6, 12, 13, and 18 of this same chapter – and 94% of the time in the New Testament.”

-So, when Jehovah’s Witnesses attempt to argue the trinity doctrine and say that “the Word was a god” as opposed to “the Word was god” at John 1:1, they are again inserting this article into the text to back up their teaching, not allowing their teaching to be formed by what the bible should actually say.
+However, again, Jehovah’s Witnesses are inserting this article, or the word “a,” into the text, to back up their teaching, rather than allowing their teaching to be formed by what the bible does actually say.

-Criticisms of the doctrines and teachings of Jehovah’s Witnesses, no matter what bible you use, are also plentiful and some don’t even need outside opinions.
-For example, Jehovah’s Witnesses taught for decades that the generation who saw the year 1914 would not pass away until god steps in and starts Armageddon; this is based on scriptures such as Matthew 24:34, where Jesus said “this generation would not pass away” until all the signs he gave about his kingdom would occur.
-Since that generation of 1914 has all but passed away, Jehovah’s Witnesses have changed their teachings to say that the term “generation” means some type of overlapping group of people; as long as someone is alive who knew someone who knew someone that was around in 1914, then the generation has not passed away.
-Yet, the bible says “this generation,” not “these generations.”
-How is this following the bible?
+Criticisms of the doctrines and teachings of Jehovah’s Witnesses, no matter what bible you use, are also plentiful, and some of those criticisms don’t even need outside opinions by credible, credentialed sources.
+For example, Jehovah’s Witnesses taught for decades that the generation of persons who were around in the year 1914 would not pass away until god steps in and starts Armageddon; this is based on scriptures such as Matthew 24:34, where Jesus said “this generation would not pass away” until his kingdom began.

 “Early Christian marriages had a ritual to wear the wedding ring in the third finger.
 As the priest recited during the binding ,”In the name of the Father, the Son and the Holy Spirit”, he would take the ring and touch the thumb, the index finger, and the middle finger; then, while uttering “Amen”, he would place the ring on the ring finger, which sealed the marriage.”